 Your doctor will look at your hands and joints, and check for tenderness.
 Your doctor will also look for any pain or swelling, or any other damage.
-They may send you to a rheumatologist who will conduct a thorough questionnaire and physical exam.
-The questionnaire will include questions about your and your family’s medical history, and your daily activities or job.
-Blood tests, X-rays, and other imaging tests can often help to determine the level of inflammation.
+They may send you to a rheumatologist, a doctor specializing in arthritis and other conditions of the muscles and joints.

-Staying active, eating a healthy and balanced diet, and getting plenty of sleep are simple ways that you can manage your arthritis.
-Make sure to take a break when doing strenuous or repetitive activities.
-Figure out the activities that cause your arthritis to flare up and learn the best way to manage your pain.
+Staying active, eating a healthy and balanced diet, and getting plenty of sleep are simple ways to manage your arthritis.
+Make sure to take breaks when doing strenuous or repetitive activities.
+Figure out the activities that cause your arthritis to flare up, and learn the best way to manage your pain.